 Total Flavonoid content (TFC): The TFC of the samples was determined using a colorimeter assay (Adeseko et al., 2022).
 Turmeric powder (0.2 g) was added to 0.3 mL of 5% NaNO2 and after 5 min, 0.6 mL of 10% AlCl3 was also added.
 This was followed by the addition of 2 mL of 1 M NaOH.
 Then, after 6 min, 2.1 mL of distilled water was added.
 The absorbance of the mixture was read at 510 nm against the blank reagent.
 QUE (0-240 mg/mL) was used to generate a standard curve and the flavonoid content of the Turmeric was expressed as mg Quercertin equivalent

-2.2.2 Identification and quantification of phenolic compounds in Curcumi longa
+2.2.2 Identification and quantification of phenolic compounds in Curcuma longa

 The phenolic composition of Turmeric powder was analyzed using an ultra-high performance liquid chromatography system equipped with a Hybrid Quadrupole-TOF mass spectrometer with an ESI source (UHPLC-ESI-QTOF-MS/MS) (Adeseko et al., 2022).
 UHPLC separations were performed on appropriate column (e.g., Shim-pack GIST C18 column (2.1 × 75 mm, 2 μm) and the column temperature was maintained at 35 ℃.
 Samples were injected at 5 μL with flow rate of 0.3 mL/min.
 The composition of mobile phase was 0.1% formic acid in water (A) and acetonitrile (B).
 The gradient elution process was conducted as follows: 0 min, 3% B; 5 min, 8% B; 6 min, 20% B; 20 min, 35% B; 23 min, 50% B; 24–26 min, 100% B; and 26–30 min, 3% B. The electrospray ionization mass spectrum was performed by QTOF-MS/MS at negative ionization mode with an ESI source.
 Other necessary parameters - scanning range (80 – 1500), collision energies (−40 ± 20 eV), electrospray voltage (−4500 V) and the temperature of ion source (550 ℃) was set.
 The identified compounds were compared with MassBank, ChemSpider, and literatures.
 Major phenolics including quercetin, kaempferol, hydroxybenzoic acid, turmerone, luteolin, caffeic acid, procatechuic acid, gallic acid, coumaric acid, ferulic acid and vanillic acid were also quantified.